noahgibbs/demiurge/CONCEPTS.md

 is discarded as impossible, undesirable or otherwise "not going to happen" with no effects of any kind.

-At this point, the state must be unfrozen (or duplicated as mutable.)
+At this point, the state becomes changeable again.
+This may involve unfreezing or copying.

 Then an Intention is offered - other entities may attempt to block, modify or otherwise interfere with what occurs.
 This may result in the